Why Choose Hydraulic Fracturing Design and Execution for Field Professionals Training Course?

 What are the Goals?

-- Understand the fundamental mechanics and objectives of hydraulic fracturing
+- Explain the history, evolution, and objectives of hydraulic fracturing and compare conventional and unconventional reservoir requirements

 Who is this Training Course for?